·

 Augrabies Falls, Granite waterfall in Northern Cape, South Africa.

-During the 1988 floods, the water flow reached 7,800 cubic meters per second, surpassing the average flow rate of Niagara Falls.
+During the 1988 floods, the flow reached 7,800 cubic meters per second, temporarily surpassing Niagara Falls.
+Below the drop sits a basin more than 130 meters (430 feet) deep, carved by thousands of years of erosion.

 Discover hidden gems everywhere you go!